awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Lab_Guide.md

 What is the expected effect?
 How long does it take to take effect?
 How would you diagnose if this is a larger problem than permissions?

 ### 3.5 Looking for more to do?
-You can use drift detection in the CloudFormation console to see what had chanegd, or work on code to heal their failure modes.
+You can use drift detection in the CloudFormation console to see what had changed, or work on code to heal their failure modes.
 1. Remove the network ACLs they added
 2. Reconfigure the AutoScaling Groups to use the AZ